 - Provide frequent updates about the patient’s condition throughout the hospitalization.

-- Ensure that all hospital staff give clear and consistent information to the family.
+- Ensure all hospital staff give clear and consistent information to the family.
 It is important for all hospital staff to know what the family has been told about their loved one’s condition.

 - After declaration, refer to brain death as “death,” and tell the family the time of death.
 The patient is not in a coma.
 Refer to the ventilator and intravenous medications as “artificial or mechanical support.”
-Be aware that talking to the patient during care may mistakenly lead the family to believe their loved one can still hear and comprehend.

 - Encourage the family to ask questions and express their understanding of their loved one’s death.
 Allow moments of silence.
 Try not to fill in gaps in conversation with meaningless words or explanations.